Sharks shut down Flames for second straight win

 Tomas Hertl netted one goal and one assist while Logan Couture collected two assists to lead the host San Jose Sharks to a 3-1 win over the Calgary Flames on Sunday.
 Martin Jones made 32 saves for the Sharks, who won a second straight game.

-Talbot, who signed with Calgary last summer as a free agent, made 17 saves for the Flames, who lost games on two consecutive nights to end a disappointing three-game road trip.
+Talbot, who signed with Calgary in the summer as a free agent, made 17 saves for the Flames, who lost games on two consecutive nights to end a disappointing three-game road trip. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)